afnog/sse/virtualization/ganeti-exercise.md

 ![Configuring Network Adaptor 1](virtualbox-configure-adaptor-2.png)

 Then start the machine again.
+Log in on the console and install some packages:

+	sudo apt install bridge-utils

-Log in on the console and edit `/etc/network/interfaces` to look like this:
+Then edit `/etc/network/interfaces` to look like this:

 	# The loopback network interface
 	auto lo